What is the Masterplan?

-- The second iteration of the Masterplan, which is expected to be submitted to the CAA in Autumn 2021, will provide a high-level description of the options under consideration in each airspace change proposal.
+- The second iteration of the Airspace Masterplan was accepted by the UK Civil Aviation Authority (CAA) in January 2022.
+It provides a high-level description of the options under consideration in each airspace change proposal.
 It will be used to inform the second (Develop and Assess) gateway in the CAA’s CAP 1616 processes (PDF, 14.3 MB) for airspace change.

 - It is expected that a third iteration of the Masterplan will be produced in 2022 and include a description of the proposed airspace structure and route network envisaged by the interdependent airspace change proposals when viewed as a collective.
 It will not include the detailed designs of all the routes.

 Any future iterations will build on this and take into account the output of the consultation stages of each individual airport airspace change proposal.